logandersen/Scheduler/README.txt

     -Appt by Contact
       -Select a contact in the contact dropdown
-      -This report shows all appointments for a specific contact -Login Activity
+      -This report shows all appointments for a specific contact -Customer By Division
-      -This report shows all user login activity from the login_activity.txt file
+      -This report shows the count of customers in each division